ForgeRock/tntp-pingone-verify/docs/CreateUser/README.md

     <td>If enabled, the user is created with minimal attributes (username and preferred language only).</td>
   </tr>
   <tr>
-    <td>User Attributes from Shared State</td>
+    <td>User Attributes from Object Attributes</td>
-    <td>If enabled, the node uses user attributes from shared state to build the PingOne user.
+    <td>If enabled, the node retrieves user attributes from the shared state <code>objectAttributes</code> object to build the PingOne user.
 If disabled, the node retrieves attributes from the AM identity profile.</td>
   </tr>
   <tr>
     <td>AM Identity Attribute</td>
-    <td>The AM identity attribute (for example: <code>uid</code>, <code>mail</code>) used as the key to look up the user when building the PingOne user from an AM identity.
-Only applies if <code>User Attributes from Shared State</code> is disabled.</td>
+    <td>The AM identity attribute used as the key to look up the user when building the PingOne user from an AM identity.
+Only applies if <code>User Attributes from Object Attributes</code> is disabled.</td>
   </tr>
   <tr>
     <td>Capture Failure</td>